7uperior/famlafl/docs/source/portfolio_optimisation/theory_implied_correlation.rst

 .. tip::

-    * The algorithm for de-noising the correlation and the covariance matrix is implemented in the RiskEstimators class of the mlfinlab package.
+    * The algorithm for de-noising the correlation and the covariance matrix is implemented in the RiskEstimators class of the famlafl package.
 It is described in more detail `here <https://github.com/hudson-and-thames/research/blob/master/RiskEstimators/RiskEstimators.ipynb>`__.

     * This algorithm is described in more detail in the paper **Estimation of Theory-Implied Correlation Matrices** *by* Marcos Lopez de Prado `available here <https://papers.ssrn.com/abstract_id=3484152>`__.